MrGallo/Python-Exercise-Management/docs/_sources/exercises/codingbat-input-output/list-1/swap-ends.md.txt

-Given an list of ints, swap the first and last elements in the list.
+Given a list of ints, swap the first and last elements in the list.
 Return the modified list.
 The list length will be at least 1.

 This exercise was taken from [codingbat.com](https://codingbat.com/prob/p118044) and has been adapted for the Python language.
 There are many great programming exercises there, but the majority are created for Java.